 These overclocked graphics cards are tested for higher frequencies by the manufacturer but they come with the stock frequencies from the factory.
 So, when you plug these graphics cards in your PC and use GPU-Z or any other graphics card info tool to detect the GPU and Video Memory clock speeds then you will get the default stock frequencies shown there.
-These graphics cards come with their own overclocking software and using them you can easily overclock them to the higher tested frequencies by a single click (One click Overclocking).
-After that your graphics card will run at those higher overclocked frequencies and thus giving you extra performance in games and other applications.
+These graphics cards come with their own overclocking software and using them you can easily overclock them to the higher tested frequencies with a single click (One-click Overclocking).
+After that, your graphics card will run at those higher overclocked frequencies and thus giving you extra performance in games and other applications.
 You can also reset the graphics card to their original stock frequencies any time you want.
 The only difference between these graphics cards and the pre-overclocked graphics cards is that in these graphics cards you have to perform some extra steps and use its GPU OC software to run them at their higher advertised speeds.

 Can you overclock a factory overclocked card?

 Yes, you can overclock a factory overclocked or already overclocked graphics card but this may not apply to all factory overclocked graphics cards.
 This is because some overclocked graphics cards have some room left for overclocking and some don’t.
-Also, if the graphics card is fitted with a good cooler, has more power phases and allows voltage modifications then you may be able to overclock higher to extract every bit of performance from it.
+Also, if the graphics card is fitted with a good cooler, has more power phases, and allows voltage modifications then you may be able to overclock higher to extract every bit of performance from it.

 Self Manual Overclocking of Non-Overclocked Graphics Cards

 A non-overclocked graphics card generally comes with an average heatsink and fan.
 Normally you would see a single fan and heatsink without heatpipes on a non-overclocked graphics card.
 Also, their voltages are locked in the GPU BIOS and you cannot fiddle with it to achieve stable and high overclocks.
-Reference graphics cards from Nvidia and AMD comes with a blower type fan with average aluminum heatsink assembly and they generally runs hotter and cannot be overclocked to higher levels.
+Reference graphics cards from Nvidia and AMD come with a blower-type fan with average aluminum heatsink assembly and they generally run hotter and cannot be overclocked to higher levels.
 If your non-overclocked graphics card comes with a better cooling then you may be able to overclock it to the levels of the OC Edition variant of it.
 Generally, you will find small form factor (SFF) and low profile graphics cards come with stock frequencies.
 You can check out the guide on graphics card overclocking from the link given below.